Philippe Bonnardel

 Philippe Bonnardel (28 July 1899 – 17 February 1953) was a French international footballer.
-He is mostly known for his international career and his club stint at Red Star FC where he won three straight Coupe de France titles from 1921–1923.
+He is mostly known for his international career and his club stint at Red Star FC where he won three straight Coupe de France titles from 1921 to 1923.
 Bonnardel made his international debut on 29 February 1920 in a 2–0 victory over Switzerland.
 He was a member of the France team that participated in the football tournament at the 1924 Summer Olympics.
 In his final match as an international, he wore the armband in a 4–0 defeat to Portugal.